apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 In the default configuration, S3 object eTags are used to detect changes.
 When the filesystem retrieves a file from S3 using
 [Get Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html),
-it captures the eTag and uses that eTag in an 'If-Match' condition on each subsequent request.
-If a concurrent writer has overwritten the file, the 'If-Match' condition will fail and a RemoteFileChangedException will be thrown.
+it captures the eTag and uses that eTag in an `If-Match` condition on each subsequent request.
+If a concurrent writer has overwritten the file, the 'If-Match' condition will fail and a `RemoteFileChangedException` will be thrown.

 Even in this default configuration, a new write may not trigger this exception on an open reader.
 For example, if the reader only reads forward in the file